ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Entry Point Management Sub-Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Entry Point Management sub-application is accessed by pressing [PF3] in the Configuration Menu, or [PF13] in the Sub-Application Menu, or from the Multi-Session Menu via a transaction referencing module VIR0044.
-This subapplication allows management of the parameters associated with each entry point.
+This sub-application is used to manage the parameters associated with each entry point.

 .. index::
    pair: Entry Point Management Sub-Application; Security